ecov/sre-hiring/terraform/README.md

-# sre-hiring
-Ecov SRE hiring repository
+## Tests

 1. Private ips

-Find and display all private ips contained in the ips file in the private_ips folder
+Find and display all private ips contained in the ips file in the private_ips folder.

 2. Hello world